romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Your enterprise requires a secure and efficient method to distribute GitHub Actions across multiple teams.
+Q: Your enterprise requires a secure and efficient method to distribute GitHub Actions across multiple teams.
 What is the best approach?
 <details><summary>Show the answer</summary><p>

 - **Create a centralized shared repository for actions and enforce access controls**